How Failure Can Be Good For You

 Sound pretty convincing, right?
 Here’s the next thing to get a fire lit up under your… feet.
 The older you get, the harder it gets to experiment.
 The number of commitments that you’ve got in your life are going to multiply steadily.
 People are going to expect you to ‘get serious’ and ‘sort yourself out’ as you go on (I’m a writer, so I hear that kind of stuff all the time).

 You don’t have that pressure yet when you’re younger.
 If you decide to go meditate alone, naked in the forest people will think you’re being kooky.
 If you decide to spend a week without seeing another person, locked up in your dorm and working on a project, people will think you’re driven.
 If you decide not to do the homework, you just buy thesis papers online.
+When you try that in your forties, your spouse will complain, your children will hate you and your boss will probably fire you.
+Heck, even that’s not the case, the consequences will still be significant, as we’re expected to be ‘serious’ and ‘focused’ when we’re that old.

 So use that!
 Use the fact that you’re young, that you’re free and that you can still do whatever you want.
 Sure, not all your experiments will work out, but that’s fine.
 They don’t need to.
 If 99 experiments fail and one succeeds phenomenally well, you’ll still be richer and more successfully than you can possibly imagine.